openbmc/openbmc/upstream-layers/yocto-docs/documentation/test-manual/understand-autobuilder.rst

 #. *Call scripts/shared-repo-unpack*

    This is a call into the Helper scripts to set up a checkout of all the pieces this build might need.
-It might clone the BitBake repository and the OpenEmbedded-Core repository.
-It may clone the Poky repository, as well as additional layers.
+It might clone the :term:`BitBake` repository, the :term:`OpenEmbedded-Core (OE-Core)` repository as well as additional layers.
 It will use the data from the ``layerinfo.json`` file to help understand the configuration.
 It will also use a local cache of repositories to speed up the clone checkouts.
 For additional information, see